See a list of Child Care Programs by Clicking Here!

 Create Long-Lasting Positive Life Skills

 Play is important because it is practice for being a grown-up.
 Children at play learn to pay attention for elongated periods of time and tend to stick with a job for longer periods of time.
 They learn to face problems and solve them in creative ways.
 Play helps them learn what is right and wrong.
 They learn to be good sports, great collaborators, exude honesty, and become trustworthy.
 Children develop their imagination when they play.
 They learn to follow directions.
 All these skills will be important as children age and mature towards adulthood.

 What is Taught in Child Care?

 Plenty is taught in child care.
 Teachers and classroom assistants are geared to provide a safe, nurturing environment with a pedagogical purpose.
 This notion in an of itself tips the notion of daycare on its head as learning and developing is the cornerstone of child care.
-Consider play as a pedagogy.
+Consider play as a pedagogy as postulated by Jean Piaget.
 To an adult it seems pretty basic, however most children go through a process when playing which include a combination of the following:

 Anticipation: waiting with expectation, wonderment, curiosity, perhaps a little anxiety if a nominal amount of risk is involved, which leads to…

 Surprise: the unexpected, a new sensation, unique discovery, idea or shift in understanding, which produces…

 Pleasure: a positive feeling about the preceding activity.
 Next, we have understanding: a new understanding of something, knowledge, synthesizing concepts, and ideation which leads to…